thekaushikls/Sage/Sage/index.md

 ---
 #### Logs
+22 June 2024
+>	**"Those who have returned from an attempt to circumnavigate the Earth do not say they have been presented by an opposing continent, for the sea remained completely open, but, rather through want of resolution & scarcity of provisions"**
+    <br>&hyphen; Carl Sagan *(Cosmos)*
+---
 19 June 2024
 >	I published my first <a href="https://www.nuget.org/packages/RhinoCommon.Extensions.Dotbim/1.0.0" target="_blank">nuget package &#x1F865;</a>.
 This is something I have been yearning to do for a long time - hindered by self rejecting my ideas.
 Today, I finally did it.
 The process, and even the feeling afterward is very similar to publishing on PyPI, Yak, Food4Rhino, etc. - quite Meh.<br><br>Now that this thirst has been quenched, I am one step closer to catching up with "The Ideas".
 ---